openturns/otpod/doc/source/examples/krigingPOD.rst

 The sampling size is the number of the samples used to compute the POD with the Monte Carlo simulation for each defect sizes.

+A progress is displayed, which can be disabled with the method *setVerbose*.

 .. code:: python

     # Computing the confidence interval in the run takes few minutes.